Star Wars Outlaws: Development

-González and Baker portrayed Kay Vess and Nix, respectively, whom the developers positioned as the main characters.
+González and Baker portrayed the main characters, Kay Vess and Nix, respectively.

 Massive and Lucasfilm introduced the merqaal, a new species to the franchise, with Kay's companion, Nix, being one of them.
 The developers envisioned Kay and Nix as the main characters, emphasizing their synergy.
 Their goal was to integrate them organically with existing franchise characters while avoiding fan service.
 Humberly González provided both the motion capture and voice for Kay, while Dee Bradley Baker voiced Nix.
 González had previously worked with Ubisoft on Far Cry 6, and Baker is known for his numerous roles in Star Wars media, including the animated series The Clone Wars (2008–14, 2020) and The Bad Batch (2021–2024).
 Gerighty stated that González was chosen for her ability to embody the multifaceted nature of Kay's character.

 The team aimed to create gameplay that felt cinematic and seamless.
 They sought to evoke a "matinee action" atmosphere and employed visual techniques such as vignetting, film grain, lens effects, and ultrawide resolution, drawing inspiration from the visual style of Rogue One (2016).
 The developers focused on creating the game's open world that expanded gradually and felt "conscious," rather than simply being large in scale.
 Its design was particularly inspired by Ghost of Tsushima (2020).
 The team aimed to create combat that offered diverse tactical approaches, avoiding a narrow focus on "precisely taking cover and taking headshots."
 Gerighty said that they wanted to convey the experience of a clever scoundrel rather than a trained soldier.
 To enhance Nix's usefulness as a companion, the developers drew inspiration from lemurs and monkeys, granting Nix abilities like object manipulation.
 They also incorporated reptilian features to highlight Nix's "tough side" and reflect the character's corresponding skills.
 The speeder movement was inspired by motocross.
 To develop space combat, Massive collaborated with other Ubisoft studios experienced in arcade flight and combat simulators.
 Their goal was to make starship controls intuitive while fostering deeper, more intense space combat through a slower pace.
 The space aspects were inspired by both Starlink: Battle for Atlas (2018) and the space sequence in Call of Duty: Advanced Warfare (2014).